 Informational interviews are an effective method to learn more about a particular job or industry.
-The Dickinson Career Center encourages students to conduct informational interviews with alumni and parents for career exploration and networking purposes.
+The Dickinson Center for Advising, Internships & Lifelong Career Development encourages students to conduct informational interviews with alumni and parents for career exploration and networking purposes.

 Email Etiquette for Making a Contact

 - When emailing alumni, be friendly and polite.

 - Explain why you are writing and where you got the alumna's contact information in the first sentence or two.

 - Write clear and concise emails.
 Do not write lengthy messages, email is to be a quick form of communication.

 - Always reread and spell check your emails before sending them.
 Consider sending a draft to the Center for Advising, Internships & Lifelong Career Development for review before sending.

 - Remember you are writing to a stranger, not a classmate.